Governance Token Accounting: Voting Rights Don't Change the Class (2026)

 Governance Token Accounting: Voting Rights Don't Change the Class

-- A protocol vote is not equity in an issuer and usually confers no contractual claim → voting power does not reclassify the asset.
+- A protocol vote is not equity in an issuer and usually confers no contractual claim, so voting power does not reclassify the asset.

-- A held governance token is a crypto-asset under the applicable standard (ASU 2023-08 scope if it qualifies; IFRS IAS 38 / IAS 2).
+- A held governance token is a crypto-asset under the applicable standard — within ASU 2023-08 scope if it qualifies, or under IFRS IAS 38 (or IAS 2).

-- A received governance token (airdrop/reward) is income at fair value at control (see airdrop accounting).
+- A received governance token, from an airdrop or reward, is income at fair value when control is obtained (see airdrop accounting).

-- The held-vs-received fork matters; the voting utility does not.
+- The fork that matters is held versus received; the voting utility does not change the recognition.

-- Voting is not an accounting event — not a disposal, income, or remeasurement trigger.
+- Voting itself is not an accounting event.
+It is not a disposal, not income, and not a remeasurement trigger.

 Why voting power is not equity